Is claw chewing in cats normal?

 Keep a routine:

-Cats need routine, try to make your cat’s home life as predictable as possible.
+Try to ensure the cat’s home life as predictable as possible.

 - Feed the cat at the same time every day.

-- Set aside a time during the day to play with him, the best time for this is prior to his nighttime dinner, play, feed and then sleep.
+- Set aside a time during the day to play with him, the best time for this is before his nighttime dinner, play, feed and then sleep.

 - Feliway diffusers may help, they release feel-good cat pheromones which can help your cat feel calm.